DataBiosphere/dsub/docs/input_output.md

 # This will set OUTPUT_FILE_PATTERN to "*.bam"
 OUTPUT_FILE_PATTERN="$(basename "${OUTPUT_FILES}")"

-# This will set OUTPUT_EXTENSION to "bam" using the bash prefix removal
+# This will set OUTPUT_EXTENSION to "bam" using the Bash prefix removal
 # operator "##", matching the longest pattern up to and including the period.
 OUTPUT_EXTENSION="${OUTPUT_FILE_PATTERN##*.}"
 ```